shubhamthakur01/Implicit-Rating-Recommender/README.md

 Matrix factorization is the way to identify the relation between items' and users' entities.
 The utility matrix can be written as:

-Y = U*V
+`Y = U*V`

 where Y is the utility matrix.
+U and V are the trained user and item embedding respectively.
 Here is a small representation of how its looks.

 <img src="images/MF.png" width="600" height="320" />